 After landing at Santiago airport and clearing customs, meet your guide and transfer to the hotel.
 After a little time to relax head out for a City Walking Tour.

-The tour begins with a drive downtown to famous landmarks including the central fish market and ‘Plaza de Armas’, Santiago’s main square and kilometer zero (the point from which all distances in the country are measured).
+The tour begins with you and your guide traveling downtown via Santiago's subway to explore the famous landmarks including the central fish market and ‘Plaza de Armas’, Santiago’s main square and kilometer zero (the point from which all distances in the country are measured).
 Visit the ‘Alameda’, the main street of the city centre, via busy pedestrian walkway ‘Paseo Ahumada’, famous for its crowds, shops, and diversity of people.
 After visiting Chile's presidential palace ‘La Moneda’, a symbol of Chile’s political past and its famously turbulent history, climb Cerro Santa Lucía, where Santiago was founded in 1541 by Pedro Valdivia.
 The tour finishes by visiting the bohemian Lastarria neighborhood, lined with cafés, restaurants, small theaters, bookstores and boutique shops.
 This evening, enjoy a welcome dinner at the renowed Peumayen Restaurant, a popular establishment which seeks to take every customer on a delectable, gastronomical journey through the Aymaran, Chiloean and Mapuchean cultures indigenous to Chile.

 Today begins with a visit to Perez Cruz, a boutique winery located on the estate grounds of the Perez Cruz family in the Maipo Alto valley.
 The vineyard is surrounded by beautiful scenery which complements the modern, elegant architecture of the manor.
 After sampling the finest wines of the Maipo Alto valley at Perez Cruz we continue to the legendary Concha and Toro winery in Pirque.
 An interesting tour awaits you, covering the company history while walking through the extensive vineyard grounds.
 Visit the famous wine cellar, home to many legends, then enjoy a special tasting session of four varieties of the vineyard's prestigious, internationally-aclaimed Marques de Casa Concha wine.
 The wine is accompanied by a selection of cheeses, nuts, dry fruits and freshly baked breads.